Medical Laboratory Sciences FAQs

 What are the essentials functions?

 Essential functions are the physical, intellectual, and behavioral requirements of the program that a student must be able to master.
 Students must successfully meet these essential functions in addition to the academic requirements.
 In addition to the intellectual program requirements, students must be able to comply with program-designated essential functions in order to participate in a medical laboratory science educational program.
 These functions include visual and observation skills, motor and mobility skills, and communication and professional behavioral skills.
-A complete list may be found in the MLS Student Handbook located on this website.
+A complete list may be found in the MLS Student Handbook.

 Is health insurance required?